 |---|---|---|

-| History retrieval | Open one rejected candidate from application to final disposition | Each material action is attributable and timestamped |
+| History retrieval | Open one rejected candidate from application to final disposition. | Each material action is attributable and timestamped. |

-| Access evidence | Access logs or equivalent access history for that record, plus current role permissions | Who could see what, and when |
+| Access evidence | Access logs (or equivalent access history) for that record, plus current role permissions. | Who could see what, and when. |

-| Deletion or retention proof | One completed deletion or retention action and the remaining record state | Evidence in the product, not policy-only language |
+| Deletion or retention proof | One completed deletion or retention action and the remaining record state. | Evidence in product behavior, not policy-only language. |

-| Decision area | Tool-first buying | System-first design |
+| Decision area | Tool first | System first |

 |---|---|---|